thawkin3/tables-and-grids/README.md

 In the project directory, you can run:

-- `build`: Builds the app
+- `build`: Builds the Storybook app
 - `eject`: Ejects the app from using react-scripts
 - `format`: Formats the code using Prettier
 - `format-watch`: Formats the code using Prettier in watch mode
-- `start`: Starts the app in development mode
+- `start`: Starts the Storybook app in development mode
 - `test`: Runs the tests in watch mode

 ## Resources